Pithikos/rest-datasource/README.md

   3. Will use the type of the first value in the array.

+## Visualizing the data

+With time series, the behaviour is as usual.

+For single fields, you need to choose `Panel > Fields` and choose either **All Fields** or the specific field.

 ## Development

 Ensure you have downloaded the Grafana gzip.